supermaven-inc/supermaven-nvim/README.md

   },
-  debug = false, -- set to true to enable debug logging silence_info = false, -- set to true to silence info messages })
+  debug = false, -- set to true to enable debug logging silence_info = false, -- set to true to silence info messages log_level = "warn", -- set to "off" to disable logging completely })
 ```